- Frequency of wage payments

 - direct deposit in the financial institution of the employee’s choice, or,

-- if agreed to by the employee, by a stored value card.
+- a stored value card if agreed to by the employee.
 The stored value card must be insured by a federally insured bank or credit union and the employer must deposit sufficient funds into its stored value card account prior to paying wages to cover all wages and any fees associated with the stored value card account.

-An employer can pay employees by direct deposit, so long as the employee is able to choose the financial institution with which the wages are deposited.
-North Dakota Stat.
-34-14-02
+North Dakota labor laws allow employers to pay employees by direct deposit, so long as the employee is able to choose the financial institution with which the wages are deposited.
+ND Statute 34-14-02

 Payment upon Separation from Employment